Mexico City to Oaxaca

 Hierve el Agua

-We recommend spending longer in Mexico City, as the capital has more to do and see than Oaxaca, with lots of varied neighbourhoods.
+We recommend spending longer in Mexico City, as the capital has more things to do and see than Oaxaca, with lots of varied neighbourhoods.
 It’s also more spread out, so it takes longer to visit the different areas of interest, including Xochimilco, which is far to the south of the centre.

 Having said that, Oaxaca is a handy base for visiting places of interest like Monte Alban, Mitla, and Hierve el Agua, which is a good reason to prolong your stay.
 We recommend spending about three days in each city, though half the time in Oaxaca is actually spent on day trips.